 Offering rakia to one’s guests, here on the Balkans, is considered a gesture of hospitality.

-In addition to that, sharing a toast in the name of the newlyweds on their wedding day is a common practice.
-The groom’s father usually initiates it and goes around the tables to personally engage with every guest.
+In addition to that, sharing a toast in the name of newlyweds on their wedding day is a common practice.
+The groom’s father usually initiates it, and goes around the tables to personally engage with every guest.